SKELETAL MUSCLE

 CARDIAC MUSCLE

-Cardiac Muscle actually has real calcium-stimulated calcium-release channels, as opposed to the mechanically linked channels in skeletal muscle.
-In cardiac muscle, L-type Ca channel is indirectly linked with Ryanodine receptor.
+1. Cardiac Muscle actually has real calcium-stimulated calcium-release channels, as opposed to the mechanically linked channels in skeletal muscle.
+In cardiac muscle, L-type Ca channel is indirectly (not mechanically) linked with Ryanodine receptor.

-In addition to lateral sacs (which are not as regular as in skeletal muscle), cardiac muscle also has subsarcolemmal sacs to store Ca. They are NOT continuous with Sarcolemma.
+2. In addition to lateral sacs (which are not as regular as in skeletal muscle), cardiac muscle also has subsarcolemmal sacs to store Ca. Despite the name, they are NOT continuous with Sarcolemma.

-As more calcium enter from extracellular spaces into the cardiac myocyte, the more calcium that can be reuptaken and stored in the lateral sacs → serve as an inotropic reserve for the heart.
+3. As more calcium enter from extracellular spaces into the cardiac myocyte, more calcium can be reuptaken and stored in the lateral sacs → serve as an inotropic reserve for the heart.

 One definition of inotropism or contractility is a change in active force development in the absence of a change in preload or resting muscle length.